0xryowa/filthy-peasants-art/README.md

 - [Discord](https://t.co/91Q4fwRpVT)
 - [Etherscan](https://etherscan.io/address/0xde892c47562a4a383f2f88447cd3082d5a9688e4)

-The very core of the project is from a [create-and-mint-nft-collection](https://github.com/thepeanutgalleryandco/create-and-mint-nft-collection)repository.
+The very core of the project is from a [create-and-mint-nft-collection](https://github.com/thepeanutgalleryandco/create-and-mint-nft-collection) repository.
 If you need guidance on how to build the project, generate your own collection and make changes to the code.
 Look at the [linked](https://github.com/thepeanutgalleryandco/create-and-mint-nft-collection) repo and explore the documentation there.

 ## What is included?